 Alternatively, you can find the location where the trees cover the western side of your rig and use the awning to cover the parts of your van that will still stay under the direct sun.

-You can also check the local weather conditions and open the windows when it's windy to get some fresh air inside your RV and cool it down.
-Read also: 7 Best Portable Boat Air Conditioners in 2022
+You can also check the local weather conditions and open the windows when it's windy to get some fresh airstream inside your RV and cool it down.

 2. Install Roof Vent Covers for Better Air Circulation

 One of the best RV air conditioning tips is to install roof vent covers with a built-in fan.
-The fan, which plugs directly into a power source, will help pull air through the vents and push it into your RV.
+The fan, which plugs directly into a power source, will help pull air through the roof vents and push it into your RV.
 During warm days when you're parked outside at an event or in a campground, these roof vent covers will keep your RV cooler.

 Downside: this cooling method requires a power supply for the built-in fan.